ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 from 2010 Decennial Census
 <https://www.census.gov/newsroom/blogs/director/2010/02/the-four-principal-ways-we-conduct-the-census.html>`_
 there is 9% of the US population where the mail is not delivered to the residence uniformly.
-For these households, we might want capture different addresses in the decennial census simulated output and the tax return simulated output.
+For these households, we might want to capture different addresses in the decennial census simulated output and the tax return simulated output.